 The course will provide both theoretical and practical knowledge.
 It consist of a series of interactive seminars, group discussions, a few workshops, an excursion and discussions with prominent cultural leaders in Amsterdam.

-Topics covered are: the new or creative economy, the realization of values, the vision and values of cultural organization, the four logics for the realization of values, creative financing, dynamic pricing, fundraising, cultural entrepreneurship, creative industries, intellectual property rights, creative cities, the economy of crafts, the functioning of art markets, creativity and innovation, strategic management of cultural organizations, and leadership.
+Topics covered are: the new or creative economy, the realization of values, the vision and values of cultural organization, creative financing, cultural entrepreneurship, creative industries, creative cities, the functioning of art markets, creativity and innovation, strategic management of cultural organizations, and cultural policies.
 An economic primer is offered to those who are interested in learning basic economic principles.

 Participants will receive several texts in advance that they are asked to read and study before the beginning of the course.
 They are also asked to formulate a casus that is their input to the discussions.
 Throughout the course they will relate new gained knowledge and insights to their casus.
 A group assignment is intended to stimulate the discussion among the participants and to apply what they have learned.